jfaraudo/SIESTA_examples/C60/README.md

+# Exercise
-Example of SIESTA calculation of C60 molecular orbitals
+Example of SIESTA calculation of $$C_60$$ HOMO - LUMO

+We provide:
-- input files
+- Input files ready to be used
-- output files produced in a run of the provided input
+- Example visualization of output